yinjjiew/Open-AgentRL/README.md

 * Reward model is jointly optimized via consistency feedback, which in turn further improves policy training.
 * Our theory-motivated automatic environment adaptation improves training for both the reward and policy models by leveraging critic feedback from each, enabling learning from experience.
 * Through extensive experiments, we demonstrate each added component consistently improves the overall system.
-* We show that optimized reward-model signals outperform outcome signals that rely on human labels.
+* We show that step-wise signals from optimized reward-model outperform outcome signals that rely on human labels.

 </details>